skdbsxir/skdbsxir.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I completed my M.S. in Computer Science and Engineering at Sogang University, where I studied graph neural networks, ditributed training of graph neural networks and recommender systems.
+I completed my M.S. in Computer Science and Engineering at Sogang University, where I studied graph neural networks, distributed training of graph neural networks and recommender systems.
 Previously, I received my B.S. in Computer Science and Engineering at Korea Aerospace University.

 My research interests are `Recommender Systems`, `Graph Representation Learning` and `Data Mining`.